 Depistoeil.com, created by Tibère de Villiers: a website providing support for screening in ophthalmology and primary care

 General practitioners rarely have to screen for eye conditions.
 A lack of equipment or training can make this challenging for them.
-By providing a screening protocol and practical tools for screening common eye conditions in the office based on the patient’s age, the website offers valuable support to practitioners.
+By providing a protocol for patient interviews and practical tools for screening common eye conditions in the office based on the patient’s age, the website offers valuable support to practitioners.

 • URL: https://www.depistoeil.com/

-• Pros: Screening guidance tailored to the patient’s age or medical condition; Tools available for use in the clinic
+• Pros: Screening guidance tailored to the patient’s age or medical condition; Tools provided that can be used in the office

-• Quality assurance: The website has been reviewed by 27 general practitioners and 2 ophthalmologists.
-It was developed based on the quality criteria of the Netscoring and Hodge-Sandvik scales.
+• Quality Assurance: The website was tested by 27 general practitioners and 2 ophthalmologists.
+It was developed based on the quality criteria outlined in the Netscoring and Hodge-Sandvik frameworks.

 • Poster: Download